telerik/maui-docs/controls/datagrid/overview.md

 ## Key Features

-* [Different column types]({%slug datagrid-columns-overview %})&mdash;The DataGrid provides plenty of built-in columns such as Text, Boolean, Numeric, ComboBox, DateTime, and Template.
+* [Different column types]({%slug datagrid-columns-overview %})&mdash;The DataGrid provides plenty of built-in columns such as Text, Boolean, Numeric, ComboBox, Date, Time, and Template.
 These predefined templates allow you to handle different data types and user scenarios, each with its specific editor.

 * [Load on demand]({%slug datagrid-features-loadondemand %})&mdash;In some cases, you may need to load data in the DataGrid when the control is already displayed as this can improve the performance of your application.
 The DataGrid offers automatic data loading once the user scrolls to the last available record, or by displaying a customizable button which will initiate the loading of more data items.